AckerlyXu/heima/articles/virtual-machines/windows/migration-classic-resource-manager-plan.md

 Things to consider:

 - Bundling the migration with other activities.
 Most customers opt for an application maintenance window.
-If so, you might want to use this downtime to enable other Azure Resource Manager capabilities like encryption and migration to Managed Disks.
+If so, you might want to use this downtime to enable other Azure Resource Manager capabilities like encryption.
 - Revisit the technical and business reasons for Azure Resource Manager; enable the additional services available only on Azure Resource Manager that apply to your environment.
 - Modernize your environment with PaaS services.